tajmone/polygen-docs/docs-src/README.md

 Windows' users can run our [`tools/download.bat`][download.bat] batch script that will automatically download and set them up (for instructions see [`tools/README.md`][tools/README.md]).

-Because the PP precompiled binary is only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile it yourself for `x86`).
+Because some precompiled binaries are only available for `x86_64`, you'll need a 64-bit OS (or you'll have to compile them yourself for `x86`).

 ## Optional Third-Party Tools